mahnoorsheikh16/Credit-Card-Default-Prediction/README.md

 Access the [streamlit](https://credit-card-default-prediction-msu-cmse830.streamlit.app/) web app to delve into the detailed steps of data cleaning, preprocessing, modelling, and time series forecasting, as well as to uncover the insights derived from the analysis.

+*This is a course project for CMSE 830 Foundations of Data Science at MSU.

 ## Table of Contents:
 1. [Introduction](#introduction)
 2. [Environment](#environment)